manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- end -->
 <!-- example sum -->
 ##### SUM(), MIN(), MAX(), AVG()
-And of course you can get sum, average, minimal and maximum values in the group.
+Of course, you can also obtain the sum, average, minimum, and maximum values within a group.

 <!-- intro -->
 ##### Example: